James Gunn in talks to direct 'Suicide Squad' sequel

-The news, however, confirms the fact that the 'Suicide Squad' film will be his next directorial effort.

-Disney had fired Gunn from his Marvel franchise in July following the resurfacing of old tweets from 2008 and 2009 in which he made insensitive and controversial jokes.
+Disney fired Gunn from his Marvel franchise in July after old tweets from 2008 and 2009 resurfaced in which he had made insensitive and controversial jokes.

-The film, however is not being labeled as a sequel, but rather, a relaunch.
-Sources say that Gunn's focus is to take the franchise in a new direction with a mostly all-new cast of characters and actors.
-Sources also say that the project is also very much rooted in Gunn's vibe, as seen in the 'Guardians' films.

-Charles Roven and Peter Safran will produce the film with Zack Snyder and Deborah Snyder acting as executive producers.
+"Suicide Squad" revolves around villainous characters like Deadshot, Harley Quinn, the Joker, Captain Boomerang and Killer Croc, who are forced into the service of the government in exchange for lighter sentences.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)